 The emergency apicoectomy procedure

-The procedure lasts between 30 and 90 minutes, depending on the tooth’s location, the type of infection and the complexity of the root structure.
+The procedure lasts between 30 and 90 minutes, depending on the tooth’s location, the type of infection, and the root structure’s complexity.

-Before the procedure, one of our oral surgeons will use a local anaesthetic or a nerve block to numb the sensation in the affected area temporarily.
+Before the procedure, one of our oral surgeons will temporarily use a local anaesthetic or a nerve block to numb the sensation in the affected area.

 The surgeon will lift the gum away from the tooth during the procedure to access the root.
 The infected tissue is removed, along with a few millimetres of the root tip.

 You will be in the best of hands with one of our highly-skilled dentists, who will ensure the procedure is as pleasant and pain-free as possible.

 You may feel some pressure and vibrations during the surgery; however, if you experience sharp or intense pain at any point, notify the surgeon immediately, as additional local anaesthetic may be needed.